 New infrastructure companies capture the opportunity by serving this new market demand, reducing time to market, and aggregating a complex network of suppliers.

 Projections are easier to make when we have more mature markets.
 You can see this with banks and payment processors.

-2. The business case for banks.
+2. The business case for banks is a lifeline.

 I wrote in "The future of embedded Finance"

 By 2030 Embedded Finance will reach $440bn annual revenue.
 BCG says embedded finance revenues will be 5x to 11x, depending on your segment.
 Every bank is trying to survive the deposit drought and high interest rates.
 Embedded Finance is a great way to do just that.
 The 19th largest bank in the US (Fifth Third) acquired a BaaS provider.
 FIS acquired the BaaS platform Bond.

 Since the collapse of SVB, it has been a tough market for bank stock prices.